jamro/yova/docs/integration.md

     YOVA Core->>User: Play speech response
 ```

+## Getting Started with Examples

+For a hands-on approach to integration, see the [API Connector Example](api_connector_example.md) guide.
+This  tutorial walks you through building a working echo connector that demonstrates the complete integration pattern, from receiving voice commands to generating speech responses.
+The example includes step-by-step implementation, testing procedures, and troubleshooting tips to help you get started quickly.

 ## Related Documentation

 - [Architecture Overview](architecture.md) - Learn about YOVA's system architecture and components
 - [Events Reference](events.md) - Complete list of events and their payloads
+- [API Connector Example](api_connector_example.md) - Step-by-step guide to building your own API connector